smitesh-sutaria/edge-desktop-virtualization/README.md

   sudo X
   ```

-  **Note**: After running the above command, you will see a blank screen.
+  **Note**: After running the above command, you will see a blank screen because X is running.
+To access the console, try control+alt+f3.
+To return to X, switch back with control-alt-f2.
+If X is not currently the active display, the VMs will not boot.
 Ensure you have SSH access to the machine for the next steps.

 - Grant X11 server access to local users